To get started today,

 Feeling the length in the right side of your neck.

-Look down toward the left shoulder,
+From here look down toward the left shoulder.

-Feel that stretch slightly change and then inhale to come back facing the front,
+Then inhale to come back facing the front,

 Left ear to left shoulder.

-Looking at the left shoulder and then inhale to look forward once again.
+And then inhale to look forward once again.

 One more breath here.